 Xbox One S: Now here's an improvement: The Xbox One S trimmed down the console's footprint dramatically while adding a bit of flair to the design with the dotted grill.
 And better yet, the power supply is built right into the box.
 Fantastic.

-Xbox One X: The Xbox One X seems to split the difference between the two previous editions.
+Xbox One X: The Xbox One X splits the difference between the two previous editions.
 Rather than a mostly flat face, however, the top half juts out on the One X, and the dotted design is less prominent.
 It's also black, like the standard Xbox One model.
-However, Microsoft says it's the smallest Xbox ever built, so it must have shed a tiny bit of size from the S.
+However, amazingly enough - even with all that power inside - it's slightly trimmer than the Xbox One S.

 Verdict: We would never advise trading in a still-recent console for a slightly different one just because of how it looks.
-At first glance, the Xbox One S is still our favourite of the bunch, but this isn't really a critical consideration when we're talking about an upgrade.
+The original Xbox One looks pretty ugly by comparison, while the One S and One X are both significantly more attractive - with the One X having a small edge in size.

 Should you upgrade from Xbox One?
 No!